Skip to main content

 • If the currently running animation is part of the defined list of LedgeAnimationData

-• If so, then it checks if the LedgeAnimationData applies root motion, and if so, takes control of position update from the IAnimationRootMotionConsumer (in this case our PlayerController)
+• If so, it checks whether that LedgeAnimationData applies root motion, and if so, takes control of the position update from the IAnimationRootMotionConsumer (in this case our PlayerController)

-• It checks if the IK should be anbled/disabled and if so makes sure the IK is enabled/disabled at the right time.
+• It checks if the IK should be enabled/disabled and if so makes sure it is enabled/disabled at the right time.

 Customizing the Examples